 If you are coming by car it’s possible that the underground car park at the venue will be full by mid-day so the earlier you arrive the better chance there is of getting space (otherwise the alternative is in the nearby Young Street car park – which unfortunately costs more).
 Just keep in mind that the car park is remarkably cheaper after 9am.

-Tickets cost £4 on the day for adults or £2 for children.
+Tickets cost £4 on the day for adults (from age 18), children have free entrance.

 Festival programmes are sent out approximately 3 weeks prior to each event to our mailing list.